Baker warns upcoming days ‘will be difficult’ as Mass. continues to see ‘extremely high levels’ of coronavirus

-BOSTON (WHDH) - Massachusetts Gov. Charlie Baker on Monday warned that the upcoming days “will be difficult” as the number of coronavirus cases in the state continues to climb at an alarming rate on a day-to-day basis.
+BOSTON (WHDH) - Gov. Charlie Baker on Monday warned that the upcoming days “will be difficult” as the number of coronavirus cases in the state continues to climb at an alarming rate.

 “Massachusetts continues to see extremely high levels of positive tests across the Commonwealth,” Baker said during a news conference at the State House.
 “All data continues to indicate that the days and weeks ahead will be difficult ones.”